mmonfils/neighborhood-lab-dsm/SUBSTACK-BLUEPRINT.md

 5.  **The Neighborhood Index (The Open Public Database)**
     *   *Subtitle:* Simple spreadsheet guidelines for keeping track of public community hubs and open resources.

-## Standard Article Footer (154 Words)
+## Standard Article Footer (150 Words)
-The following markdown text must be appended to the bottom of every Substack post to seamlessly guide readers back to the workshop:
+The following text must be added to the bottom of every Substack post to connect readers with the workshop:

 ***